-Taking advantage of the inter-species approach, we further evaluated if the states could involve evolutionary information.
-We observed a remarkable gradient across functional groups, excluding quiescent/no signal from the analysis due to the lack of epigenetic regulation (Fig. 3; Supplementary Fig. S3; Supplementary Fig. S4; Supplementary Table S1).
-A decreasing trend in gene functional convergence (KO and GO) and the proportion of orthologous relationships was identified, following active > bivalent > heterochromatin order, illustrated by CS6 > CS1 > CS11, respectively (the first state of each functional group was selected for representation).
-It should be noted that CS10 represented a divergent state corresponding to heterochromatic, bivalent and active states in A. thaliana, O. sativa and Z. mays, respectively.
-Additionally, most of the PhastCons elements genomic overlaps were located in active and bivalent states (Fig. 4).
-Conserved non-coding elements (CNEs) co-localization in the same states for A. thaliana and the greater number of CNEs enriched states when comparing both species of monocots, again showed how CS could reflect the closer distance between O. sativa and Z. mays.
-Even though the majority of the states enriched in Conserved TF binding-sites (BS) were active and bivalent in A. thaliana and O. sativa, we did not appreciate a constrained pattern for all the species in TF motifs and genetic variability annotation modules (Fig. 4).
-On the opposite side to conservation, these results could indicate that CS information is still useful, because significant overlaps were detected, but it would probably reflect species-specific features in genetic variability and TF motifs contexts.
+Taking advantage of the interspecies approach, we further evaluated whether the states could involve evolutionary information.
+We observed a remarkable gradient across functional groups, excluding quiescent/no signal from the analysis due to the lack of epigenetic regulation (Fig. 3; Supplementary Figs. S3 and S4; Supplementary Table S1).
+A decreasing trend in gene functional convergence (KO and GO) and the proportion of orthologous relationships was identified, following the order active > bivalent > heterochromatin, illustrated by CS6 > CS1 > CS11, respectively (the first state of each functional group was selected for representation).
+CS10 represented a divergent state corresponding to heterochromatic, bivalent and active states in A. thaliana, O. sativa and Z. mays, respectively.
+Additionally, most of the PhastCons elements’ genomic overlaps were located in the active and bivalent states (Fig. 4).
+Conserved non-coding elements (CNEs) co-localisation in the same states for A. thaliana and the greater number of CNE-enriched states when comparing both species of monocots again showed how CS could reflect the closer distance between O. sativa and Z. mays.
+Even though most of the states enriched in conserved TF binding sites (BS) were active and bivalent in A. thaliana and O. sativa, we did not observe a constrained pattern in TF motifs and genetic variability annotation modules for any of the species (Fig. 4).
+In opposition to conservation, these results could indicate that CS information is still useful because significant overlaps were detected, but it probably reflects species-specific features in genetic variability and TF motif contexts.

-Taking together, these discoveries introduced a plant inter-species CS single annotation as a resource to provide conservation and diversity evolutionary epigenomic information for future research.
+Taken together, these discoveries introduce a single plant interspecies CS annotation as a resource to provide conservation and diversity evolutionary epigenomic information for future research.

-Chromatin states features improve predictions of paralogs functional divergence
+Chromatin state features improve predictions of paralogs’ functional divergence

-In order to exemplify an application of the generated resource, we reproduced two previously published models predicting A. thaliana genetic redundancy (Cusack et al., 2021; Ezoe, Shirai, and Hanada, 2021) including CS information to determine which of the feature categories (evolutionary properties, gene expression patterns, protein sequence properties, epigenetic modification, chromatin states…) could be relevant regulators of paralogs functional divergence.
-As far as we know, A. thaliana was the only organism under study with an experimentally validated set of mutants for paralogous gene pairs which allowed the development of these models.
+To exemplify an application of the generated resource, we reproduced two previously published models predicting A. thaliana genetic redundancy (Cusack et al., 2021; Ezoe, Shirai, and Hanada, 2021), including CS information, to determine which of the feature categories (such as evolutionary properties, gene expression patterns, protein sequence properties, epigenetic modification, and CS) could be relevant regulators of paralogs’ functional divergence.
+To the best of our knowledge, A. thaliana is the only organism under study with an experimentally validated set of mutants for paralogous gene pairs, which allowed the development of these models.
 Under the initial hypothesis that two paralogs covered by different state profiles are more likely to have divergent functions, we computed similarity and distance metrics between both CS profiles and fed these data to the abovementioned models (Fig. 5A; see Methods).